uhellstr/sqlcl-shell/README.md

 ```

 In your personal Emacs configuration file you need the following (change load-path accordingly)
-since this package not yet is part of MELPA or any other public repository.
+since this library not yet is part of MELPA or any other public repository.

 ```
-(add-to-list 'load-path "~/Documents/emacs-packages/sqlcl-shell")
+(add-to-list 'load-path "~/Documents/emacs-librarys/sqlcl-shell")
 ;; Initalize sqlcl-shell
 (require 'sqlcl-shell)
 ```

 In the example with Joe it means we put the gitrepo for sqlcl-shell in
-/home/joe/Documents/emacs-packages/sqlcl-shell
+/home/joe/Documents/emacs-librarys/sqlcl-shell

 Reload your Emacs config if necessary.